piarosebelledelapaz/prototyping_LLM/README.md

 - Upload text or markdown files and ask the app to answer questions based on the content.
 - Secure input for OpenAI API keys with a sidebar widget.
 - Interactive questioning with enabled/disabled state based on file upload status.

+This prototype was done from a workshop from herHACK Switzerland.